A SONG THAT TELLS AN INTRIGUING STORY

 A SLOW INTERGRATION

 The integration of these people in Greece proved to be much slower and more difficult than that of their compatriots in Cyprus.
-The new settlement of Drapetsona was essentially a shantytown, rife with crime and squalor.
+The new settlement of Drabetsona was essentially a shantytown, rife with crime and squalor.
 It did, however, become a base for a strong and reliable Greek workforce.
-This allowed Drapetsona, along with the rest of Greece, to eventually become a centre of major social and economic shift as Greece began to swiftly advance into the modern age.
+This allowed Drabetsona, along with the rest of Greece, to eventually become a centre of major social and economic shift as Greece began to swiftly advance into the modern age.

 A SONG THAT TELLS A STORY

-The song, originally sung by Grigoris Bithikotsis, takes its name from the Drapetsona settlement.
+The song, originally sung by Grigoris Bithikotsis, takes its name from the Drabetsona settlement.
 It tells of the plight and hardships that its people faced, and also tells of their lives of abject poverty that followed.
 The song also identifies how these people strived to overcome adversity and how they helped forge a future for Greece in the modern age.
-The main message of the song goes on to say that the people of Drapetsona created a world of their own at the end of the world!
+The main message of the song goes on to say that the people of Drabetsona created a world of their own at the end of the world!

 A deciction of the Greco-Turkish War of 1919